OttoHung/docker.tutorials/README.md

-# CLI Commands for building and validating the docker image
+# CLI Commands for building and inspecting the docker image

 ## Build docker image with tag